 I was recently watching the SourceCon Live session “Combining Old School and New Cool to Increase Sourcing Yields.”
 My favorite tool discussed was a Chrome extension called Extensity (thanks for the demos, Dean!)
 I think about all the tools that we use and it reminds me of Batman’s utility belt where he keeps his batarangs, bolas, flash grenades, smoke pellets, and even a (rumored) shard of kryptonite.
 Would Batman be great without his utility belt?
 Any fan of the Dark Knight knows he’s quite capable without it because he has harnessed his physical prowess as a martial artist and possesses a keen sleuthing mind to boot.

-Note: This is a part of the Free Tool Friday series with Dean DaCosta.
-Each Friday during July and August, Dean will provide a short description of one of his favorite browser addons, apps, or extensions.
+This is a part of the Free Tool Friday series with Dean DaCosta.
+In this series, Dean provides a short description of one of his favorite browser addons, apps, or extensions.